htorianik/torianik-music-etl/README.md

 * Enhance the developemnt flow.
 Add role assumption in the glue container.
 * Sync requirements between terraform and requirements.txt file.
 * Make the diagram prettier.
+* Currently us-east-1 region is hardcoded.
+Change it.